anita-martin5703/BeerBuddy/docs/FinalDeliverable.md

 - UnTappd Drink Socially

 ## Aesthetic and Cosmetic
-Beer Buddy is not functioning at the moment like its suppose to.
+Beer Buddy is not functioning 100% like I would like it too.
+However you can still navigate around from window to window.
 Here is the list of things I would like to accomplish for it to work properly:
 1. Get the API connection to import the database.
 2. Get buttons to work so you can filter by inputted information.